 Garden environments are created by us for Guests.
 Just like anyone is welcomed at a BBQ in a garden and can come and go as they wish, all are also welcomed and served as a family would any guest.
 At any of these social occasions we’re open to any conversation that arises, but we won’t force one.
 We may have a flyer or poster offering something else, but nothing is pressured in any way.
 You’re a Guest.

 But, if anyone asks to take a small step from the Garden, then we have what we call Dining Room environments.
-Just like a small intimate dinner party can enable friendship to grow, again these are places and events where we would serve, but they are closer and a bit more focused on the reason for gathering.
+Just like a small intimate dinner party can enable friendship to grow, again these are places and events where we would serve, but they are smaller and a bit more focused on the reason for gathering.
 Just like we would probably talk about a beautiful meal prepared for us at a dinner party, we might have a church video course where conversation is free and easy – but now focused a little more.
 Anyone is still a guest, but maybe over time, friendship might happen.

 Lastly, if someone wants to take a step into Jesus’ family, then we offer Kitchen environments.
 Kitchens are where many families eat.
 They do the washing up and help prepare the food too.
 This is where family conversations happen.
 You wouldn’t get into the detail of all your family to a guest at a garden BBQ – so why subject a Guest to that?
 But when we’re family – well that’s different.

-Within our Kitchen spaces – like our Church family Small Groups or special courses, we help people discover what God may be getting them prepared for in Ministry, not a job in the church, but a place in then world.
+Within our Kitchen spaces – like our Church family Small Groups or special courses, we help people discover what God may be getting them prepared for in Ministry, not a job in the church, but a place in the world.
 That’s why in our model we have a Sink in the Kitchen – the place of ministry.
 The other ‘appliance’ in our Kitchen is an Oven – the place everything in a Kitchen is finished off.
 We help everyone who wants to, to discover something about mission, so they can share with others when asked.

 By far, the greatest aspect of this analogy of Gardens, Dining Rooms and Kitchens is hospitality.
 It sits at the heart of the Gospel (see our blog on Hospitality here).
 There will never be pressure applied.
 If you were to come to a social event, or maybe one of our Church services, you would be our Guest.
 Just as an example – we don’t take a collection at our services – why would we ask a Guest to contribute?